 Types of rigidity: flexible vs. rigid OLED screens

-Flexible OLED based products aren’t always bendable or foldable 5).
+Flexible OLED-based products aren’t always bendable or foldable 11).
 Flexibility is used to provide the display with a non-traditional form factor, but it is then bonded to a rigid glass cover in the product. e.g.: some smartphones (Samsung Galaxy Note, LG G Flex), some smartwatches (Apple Watch, LG watch urbane).
-1st smartphone using AMOLED flexible tehcnology = 2013.
+The first smartphone using flexible AMOLED technology was introduced in 2013.

-The difference in the manufacturing of flexible and rigid OLEDs remains in two processes steps: substrate and encapsulation (check this page for more information).
+The difference in the manufacturing of flexible and rigid OLEDs lies in two processes steps: substrate and encapsulation (check this page for more information).

 Discussion